 - Sleepers with allergies should appreciate the hypoallergenic properties of latex.
 Saatva even washes their latex prior to sale to remove lingering proteins that may exacerbate allergies.

 What Should You Consider Before Buying a Mattress Topper for Back Pain?

-You might also try using a body pillow, which goes in between your arms and in between your knees while you’re sleeping, sort of like a giant teddy bear, to keep your spine, hips, and shoulders comfortable and in alignment.
+In addition to a topper, you might also try using a body pillow.
+Hold the pillow in your arms and between your knees while you’re at rest, sort of like you’re cuddling a giant teddy bear.
+This posture helps to keep your spine, hips, and shoulders in alignment.

-If you go for a softer solution, it might not be as good to your back.
-The alignment of your spine could become compromised, increasing the radiating pain in your lower back area.
-While a soft bed could feel a lot more comfortable, chances are you wouldn’t be able to resolve the issues with your lower back.
+If you go for a softer solution, it might not be as good for your back.
+The alignment of your spine could become compromised, increasing the pain in your lower back area.

 Get More Info: Best Firm Mattress Toppers

 How Hip Pain Affects Your Decision